HabitatMap/HabitatMap/_posts/2025-07-02-airbeam-mini-vs-purpleair-the-clear-choice-for-clean-air-monitoring.md

 **1. You Own Your Data (and It’s Always Free to Access)**

-With the AirBeam Mini, your data is truly yours.
+With AirBeam Mini, your data is truly yours.
 You can access it anytime through our free [iOS](https://apps.apple.com/us/app/aircasting-air-quality/id1587685281#?platform=iphone) and [Android](https://play.google.com/store/apps/details?id=pl.llp.aircasting&hl=en_US) apps, or our [web platform](https://aircasting.org) without paywalls or strings attached.
 We also offer a free and open [API](https://github.com/HabitatMap/AirCasting/blob/master/doc/api.md).
 PurpleAir, by contrast, charges users to access their own data and use their API.
 And worse?
 They technically own your data.

 **2. Mobile-Ready and Versatile**

-Unlike PurpleAir, which is limited to fixed, plug-in-only monitoring, the AirBeam Mini is designed for both fixed and mobile use.
+Unlike PurpleAir, which is limited to fixed, plug-in-only monitoring, AirBeam Mini is designed for both fixed and mobile use.
 With a built-in battery, Bluetooth, and WiFi capability, it can go wherever you do.
 Whether you’re walking through your neighborhood, commuting, or setting up monitoring at multiple locations, the AirBeam Mini has you covered.

 **3. Accurate and Trusted**